RDM

 - Range: it is the longest gap close in the game with a near instant animation; with 2 charges, you can easily outrun pursuers with it, especially when combined with

-Displacement. - Rationing: RDM relies on movement to both kill and survive, make sure not use all your charges for damage/mitigation and leave yourself with no escape.
+Elixirs. - Rationing: RDM relies on movement to both kill and survive, make sure not use all your charges for damage/mitigation and leave yourself with no escape.
+Avoid overwriting existing

 - Uptime: